 If your career track puts you on a path to earn in excess of $100,000, you could shave off of about 20 years and become a billionaire within 130 years.

 Remember, the more you earn, the more you pay in taxes.
 So doubling your income won’t necessarily double the rate at which you can become a billionaire, but it will get you closer.

 The fact is that you would have to be able to invest $1 million a year at an average return of 7% in order to become a billionaire within 65 years.

 Become an Entrepreneur

-Warren Buffet became a billionaire by mastering value investing – identifying long term growth potential in undervalued companies and then staying with it until it achieves its target.
-He doesn’t try to time the markets because he knows that it doesn’t work.
-And he minimizes his risk by investing only in businesses that he completely understands.
-He parlayed his original investment into a larger portfolio of investments, and by applying the same methodology he grew his fortune exponentially.
 He is now the second richest man in the world.
-But he still lives in the same home he has owned since before he earned his fortune and gets around town in late model, non-descript car.
+But he still lives in the same home he has owned since before he earned his fortune and gets around town in late model, nondescript car.
 He has always understood value – in his own life and in the companies in which he invests.
-Buffet probably would have been just as happy to become a millionaire.
-After all he plans on giving most of his billions to charity.

 Yes, you too can become a billionaire.
-No one can predict the future and whether timing or luck will every come their way.
+No one can predict the future and whether timing or luck will ever come their way.
 But, unless you get into the arena and start doing the things that future billionaires do, you may not even wind up as a millionaire.